xerberde/ecosquirrel-dsa5-roller/README.md

 	* First Release
 * 1.0.1
 	* Patch - Issues with Setting Menu name
-	* New Feature - Leftclick and Rightclick integration for negative/positive bonus on roll
+	* New Feature - Left-click and Right-click integration for negative/positive bonus on roll

 ### Feedback